GENERAL LAW

 Conditions for the right of retention

 The determination of which spouse or cohabitant is entitled to remain in the common home is based on who the court deems to have the greatest need for the residence.
-In case children are also involved in the equation, the decision depends on who will act as the children’s primary caregiver.
-There are other deciding factors too.
-These included the health condition of the parties involved, their age, any disabilities, their capability to get housing and their financial situation.
+If there are children involved, the decision primarily hinges on who will be the primary caregiver.
+Other considerations may include the financial situations of the parties, health status, age, disabilities, and the ability to secure new housing.

-To determine which of the spouses gets the right of retention, any one cohabitant or spouse needs to apply to the court, and submit an application.
+To initiate a determination of the right of retention, one of the spouses or cohabitants must file an application with the court.
 The matter is then adjudicated as a separate case, with the court deciding who has the greater need for the property.
 Generally, the person granted the right of retention is allowed to stay in the home until the property division is complete, though an alternative date can be agreed upon.

 We can help you